-7. Why Do Pupil's benefit from 'High' attendance?
+6. Why Do Pupil's benefit from 'High' attendance?

 Achieving high school attendance is a national priority.
-Pensans school data clearly shows a correlation between high attendance rates and high achievement.
+Pensans Community Primary school data clearly shows a correlation between high attendance rates and high achievement.

-The want our children to achieve excellent attendance in line with national average.
+We want our children to achieve excellent attendance in line with national average.
 Illness usually appears as a block of time off school.
 We review attendance patterns each week and look for unbroken and broken weeks as a key indicator.
 We would not usually expect that children would have more than one or two broken weeks in the course of an academic year.
 Regular broken weeks are a cause for concern and we will offer support to families where there are more frequent broken weeks, in line with our attendance procedures.
-The impact broken weeks can have on a child's education (taken from national data) is illustrated below:
+The impact broken weeks and missed learning can have on a child's education (taken from national data) is illustrated below for guidance: